-St Basil's has an annual income of over £14 million and 9% of this comes from charitable giving.
+St Basils has an annual income of over £15 million and over 6% of this comes from charitable giving.
 St Basil's fundraising has 7 main sources - general public, corporates, trusts, education establishments, clubs, faith groups and legacies.
 St Basil's main focus for fundraising is through trusts and grants, event fundraising and "charity of the year" partnerships.
 St Basil's occasionally receive some legacy giving but this is rare.
 St Basil's does not use the services of professional fundraising firms to raise funds for the charity.
 St Basil's does not run a lottery or have charity shops.